-Other creations, technology and proprietary interests (e.g. copyright, design rights, semiconductor topography rights, plant varieties, database rights, rights in trade secrets, confidential information and/or know-how).
+c) Other creations, technology and proprietary interests (e.g. copyright, design rights, semiconductor topography rights, plant varieties, database rights, rights in trade secrets, confidential information and/or know-how).

 Copyright and related rights enjoy specific legislative protection and do not need registration to be protected.
 Software and databases are protected under copyright law, whereas databases are also protected by a sui generis right in case they do not qualify for copyright protection.
+Trade secrets and know-how are protected by law 4605/2019.

-Topographies of semiconductor products are protected by specific legislation whereas types of IP rights not protected by specific legislation (e.g. trade secrets, business methods, know-how (not patentable), business names etc.) are protected under the law of unfair competition.
+Topographies of semiconductor products are protected

+by specific legislation whereas types of IP rights not protected by specific legislation (e.g. business names) are protected under the law of unfair competition.